Quantum Reservoir Computing for Realized Volatility Forecasting: Quantum Reservoir Computing for Realized Volatility Forecasting

 Here, we introduce a quantum reservoir computing approach, see Fig.~\ref{Fig: schematic_qrl}, based on a qubit system driven by a fully connected transverse-field Ising model as a reservoir.
 The quantum reservoir consists of two subsystems: (i) input qubits, whose quantum state is shown as $\rho_I$, for encoding variables; and (ii) hidden qubits, whose quantum state is shown as $\rho_h$, to store past information to predict future outcomes.
 The whole reservoir is controlled by full connected Hamiltonian $H$ which is given by

-where $X_i$ and $Z_i$ are the Pauli operators acting on $i$-th qubits (see Table~\ref{table:notation_table_adjusted} for the definition of Pauli matrices), $J_{ij}$ are exchange couplings between qubits $i$ and $j$ which are randomly sampled from $J_{ij}\in [0,1]$, and $v=1$ is the strength of the magnetic field.
+where $X_i$ and $Z_i$ are the Pauli operators acting on $i$-th qubits (see Table~\ref{table:notation_table_adjusted} for the definition of Pauli matrices), $v$ is the strength of the magnetic field which is used as the unit of energy and thus set to be $v=1$ and finally $J_{ij}$ are exchange couplings between qubits $i$ and $j$ which are randomly sampled from $J_{ij}/v\in [0,1]$.
 After being randomly initialized, the Hamiltonian $H$ is fixed throughout the process, similar to a classical reservoir.

 As shown in the leftmost part of Fig.~\ref{Fig: schematic_qrl}, the state of the ensemble quantum system is initialized as $|0\rangle$ at the beginning of the quantum reservoir computing process:

 where $n_1$ and $n_2$ are the respective sizes of the input and hidden subsystems, which can be adjusted for different tasks.
 In this paper, we consider $n_1+n_2=10$, which is more accessible size on current quantum computers.